 Undoubtedly, these setbacks have shaped her life.
 The dominant factor is a determination to smile despite the struggles.
 There has been confusion, pain, and anger - but never self-pity or the loss of her smile or sense of humour.

-Through it all, and the many other life experiences she's acquired in her 31 years, the two main lessons that she would like to share that have helped her, is firstly to stay active, in any way, to just get moving - preferably outdoors.
+Through it all, and the many other life experiences she's acquired in her 32 years, the two main lessons that she would like to share that have helped her: firstly, to stay active, in any way, to just get moving - preferably outdoors.

 The second lesson is to hold onto and not lose sight of the fact that as long as we are breathing, there is life in us, and life is beautiful.
 In joy and suffering, it is beautiful.